shazaaly/shazaly.github.io/README.md

+**Welcome to my GitHub!**

+- 👋 Hi, I’m Shaza Ali
+- 👀 I’m interested in Backend Engineering
+- 🌱 I’m currently enrolled in ALX software enginnering apprenticeship.
+- 💞️ MERN Stack Instructor @GoMyCode Egypt
+- I used to build Responsive functional web apps using:
+    HTML- CSS - JavaScript - JQuery- Bootstrap -JavaScript - React Js - Node Js - Python - Flask.
+- 📫 How to reach me: +201062794773 ----  shaza.aly@gmail.com  ----    https://www.linkedin.com/in/shazaali/
+- 📚 See My Technical Blog : https://shazaali.substack.com/

-**Welcome to my GitHub!** Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
+Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
 Dive into my journey as a software engineer, exploring everything from low-level programming to full-stack development.

 ![My Contributions](./github.PNG)